SKTR: Trace Recovery from Stochastically Known Logs: Empirical Evaluation

-For a concrete example, assume a representative model and two alignments that are being evaluated by \algNameNew.
-Alignment 1 consists of five synchronous moves and one nonsynchronous move, while Alignment 2 consists of four synchronous moves and two nonsynchronous ones (not including silent transitions).
-Another difference between the alignments is that the probabilities associated with the synchronous moves of Alignment 1 are lower than those of Alignment 2.
-In this case, using the logarithmic function, \algNameNewSpace is more likely to choose Alignment 1 since low probabilities (though not extremely low) would not induce a high cost in any event, compared to Alignment 2 for which the additional nonsynchronous move would induce a cost of 1.
-In contrast, \algNameNewSpace with an exponential function may choose Alignment 2 as the cost induced by five low probability synchronous moves can exceed the cost induced by the four synchronous moves of Alignment 2 even after factoring in the additional nonsynchronous move, which did not appear in Alignment 1.
-Such a behavior, of choosing highly probable transitions, even with the additional cost of nonsynchronous moves, can lead to recovery errors if these transitions are the alternative ones rather than the true ones.
-For such traces, in which high probabilities could be an unreliable indicator of the original transitions (low $P_a$ values), one would wish to closely follow the process model while minimizing nonsynchronous moves.
-This is exactly what a logarithmic cost function tends to do, which results in superior performance compared to the other cost functions.
-With increasing $P_a$ values, the different cost functions exhibit similar performance since the cost functions that assign higher penalties (e.g., linear and exponential) would opt to choose the original transitions more often given that these are the ones that currently have higher probabilities.
+Performance differences can be traced back to the cost function properties.
+Exponential cost function inflict higher penalties on lower probabilities compared to logarithmic functions (see, Figure \ref{fig:cost_func_trustworth}).
+Therefore, a logarithmic function may favor alignments with as many synchronous moves as possible (even if their probabilities are low), whereas an exponential function may prefer alignments with nonsynchronous moves over ones with multiple low probability synchronous moves.
+Consider, for example, a model in which two alignments are being evaluated by \algNameNew.
+Alignment 1 consists of five synchronous moves and a single nonsynchronous move, while Alignment 2 consists of four synchronous moves and two nonsynchronous moves.
+If the probabilities associated with the synchronous moves of Alignment 1 are lower than those of Alignment 2, \algNameNew with a logarithmic function is more likely to choose Alignment 1 since low probabilities (though not extremely low) would not induce a high cost for the synchronous moves, compared to Alignment 2 for which an additional nonsynchronous move would induce a cost of 1.
+In contrast, \algNameNew~with an exponential function may prefer Alignment 2 as the cost induced by five low probability synchronous moves can exceed the cost induced by the four synchronous moves of Alignment 2 even after considering the additional nonsynchronous move in Alignment 2.
+Choosing highly probable transitions, even with the additional cost of nonsynchronous moves, can lead to recovery errors if these transitions are not the true ones.
+Thus, for logs with a low quality and a reasonable model, one would wish to trust the process model while minimizing nonsynchronous moves.